SantaHub/blockchain/blockchain.md

         - P2P transcation in decentralized network
         - Establisihing trust among peers
-        - Recording transactions in distributed ledger
+        - Recording transactions in distributed ledger Establishing trust :
+        - Have a process in place to validate, verify and confirm transcations and can be done by :
+            - Record transaction in a ledger
+            - record the transaction in distributed ledger of blocks
+            - create a tamper-proof record of chains of blocsl.
+            - implement a conensus protocol to add to the chain
+        - Provides us with : Validation, verification, consensus and immutable recording.

 ### Blockchain Structure :
 - transaction - block - chain